 Now, you can start to adjust your Exposure down if you want to.
 I’m quite happy with mine right now, so I’m going to leave it on full, to see how I goes once I introduce the other edits.

-So now, we’re going to go to Temperature and adjust it to add a little colour in there, this is to your own taste so whatever you are happy with it’s correct.
+So now, we’re going to go to Temperature and adjust it to add a little color in there, this is to your own taste so whatever you are happy with it’s correct.

-I can also adjust my Tint a little to add more colour in there too.
+I can also adjust my Tint a little to add more color in there too.